 Mastery of Our Complex Nature

 Sri Aurobindo says that it is part of the foundation of yoga to become conscious of the “embarrassing complexity” of our nature.
 We are composed not of one but many personalities, and each has its own complex individuality independent of the rest.
-These parts do not agree with each other and in our surface being are mixed in a jumble.
+These parts do not agree with each other and in our surface being are all mixed together.

 In this talk we will look at the physical, vital, and mental parts of our nature to identify both their true functioning and their wrong functioning as imposed by the separative ignorance.
-We will explore two processes that are helpful in mastering and transforming these parts: identification with the witness consciousness, which brings equality and liberation, and identification with the soul (psychic being), which brings an intimate union with the Divine and a discerning vision of truth.
+We will explore two processes that are helpful in mastering and transforming these parts: identification with the witness consciousness, which brings equality and liberation, and identification with the inmost (psychic) being, which brings an intimate union with the Divine and a discerning vision of truth.

-Part 1 of this plenary session will be a multimedia presentation that includes colorful images, music, and video clips.
-Part 2 will be the “Our Many Selves Quiz Show,” which will give people a chance to experientially apply the knowledge they gained from the first part.
-It will be a highly interactive session in which the audience will see a series of twenty video clips, guess which parts of being are active in each one, and give reasons why.
+This plenary session will be a multimedia presentation that includes colorful images, music, and video clips.
+It will be followed by the “Our Many Selves Quiz Show,” which will give people a chance to experientially apply the knowledge they gained from the first part by watching a series of twenty video clips, guessing which parts of being are active in each one and giving reasons why.